Introduction

 Why is poker bankroll management strategy important?

-Poker bankroll management strategy is crucial to avoid going broke, maintain stability, and make rational decisions, ensuring long-term success and minimizing financial risk in the game.
+A poker bankroll management strategy is crucial to avoid going broke, maintain stability, and make rational decisions.
+This strategy ensures long-term success and minimizes financial risk in the game.

 How do I move up in poker stakes?